C'mon patriots! Let's celebrate our freedom with Fourth of July coloring pages. Just click on your favorite to get your own copy.

 Maybe you'd prefer partying like this patriotic lad from the early 20th century?
 I want some jumbo firecrackers!

-Seriously, let's not forget to honor some of the brave men and women who fought for our independence!
+However you choose to celebrate, don't forget to honor the brave men and women who fought for our independence!
 Because there would be...

 No Fourth of July Celebration Without Their Dedication!